This post may contain affiliate links. See our affiliate disclaimer here.

 Our First Border Crossing Story

 For our first border crossing, Heath and I were traveling from Seattle all the way to Alaska via the Al-Can (or the Alaska Highway, if you want the official name).
 As you can imagine, driving from a major US city, this border crossing had a bit of a wait.
-I’d say roughly 1/2 an hour of just inching forward in line.
+We inched forward in line for a solid 1/2 hour.
 We crossed in Sumas, Washington, which is a small town.
-If you’re crossing at a larger crossing from an interstate, I’d expect longer waits.
+If you’re crossing at a larger crossing from an interstate (like if we were heading toward Vancouver), I’d expect longer waits.

 When we finally get to the booth, we get asked the standard questions: “Is this everyone in your vehicle’s passports?” & “Take off your sunglasses everyone so I can see your face.”
-(We were traveling with family).
 Without much further questioning, we were told to pull the RV into one of the slots up and to the left and go inside the customs building.
 They would need to search our RV.

 Our Second Border Crossing Story